-From this Weinstein verdict to Casey Anthony, the American courtroom has a problem
+From Weinstein to Casey Anthony: The unbearable cruelty of the American courtroom

-From this Weinstein verdict to Casey Anthony: The unbearable cruelty of the modern American courtroom
+From Harvey Weinstein to Casey Anthony: The unbearable cruelty of the modern American courtroom

 Clémence Michallon reports on some of the more distasteful moments from real-life US courtroom dramas in 2022